-- Your first follow-up appointment is with one of our experienced nurses in our dressing clinic.
-This is usually 5-7 days after surgery where a wound check and, if required, a dressing change will occur.
-Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital. - A second appointment is made at 3 weeks after surgery for removal of the transparent surgical tape on your wound. - Dr Vrtik will see you at 10-12 weeks and check your progress and scars.
-Further advice in regards to breast care, breast screening and scar management will be discussed with you during this consultation. - Further appointments after this will be made if necessary. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.
+- Your first follow-up is with our experienced nurses 5-7 days after discharge from hospital for wound check, fluid check and dressing change.
+Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital. - A second appointment is made with the nurses at 3 weeks after surgery for removal of the transparent surgical tape on your wound. - Dr Vrtik will see you at 10-12 weeks and check your progress and scars.
+Further advice in regards to breast care, breast screening and scar management will be discussed with you during this consultation. - Additional appointments after this will be made if necessary. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.